duelingbenjos/rocketswap/docs/guide.md

 2. You will need to connect your wallet with RocketSwap, click the *Connect Wallet* at the bottom left of the screen.

 3. You will see the **Choose a Login Option** pop-up.
-We are using the Lamden Web wallet, also notice in the picture below, beside the Lamden Wallet is Installed with a green tick.
+We are using the Lamden Web Wallet, also notice in the picture below, beside the Lamden Wallet is Installed with a green tick.
 Select the *Lamden Wallet* option.

 4. On the **Lamden Wallet Login** pop-up:
-    A. Select the checkbox Auto Connect to Lamden Wallet.
-(Optional — I did this for convenience)
+    A. Select the checkbox *Auto Connect to Lamden Wallet*.
+(Optional — I did this for future convenience)
-    B. Click Connect
+    B. Click *Connect*

 5. A pop-up will appear, **Linked Account Creation**, which will guide you through the process of creating a linked account with RocketSwap.
 You can learn about linked accounts by selecting the bottom link *learn about linked accounts*, or click *NEXT* to proceed.